maria-kravtsova/CS5821/README.md

 # cs188x
-Self study of UC Berkeley course CS188x Artificial Intelligence
+Self study of UC Berkeley course CS188x Artificial Intelligence, available on edx.

+Book used is Artificial Intelligence: The Modern Approach, and the language for the programs is Python.